 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Baltimore air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Baltimore air currently meets the WHO annual air quality guideline value

 Good 20 US AQI

 Good 28 US AQI

 |Monday, Oct 3|